-I spend my time doing what makes me come alive: Nothing’s better than running up Romero Canyon and rising above the ocean fog; skiing down fresh snow from high in the Eastern Sierra; laughing with climbing friends around a campfire in Joshua Tree; doing cartwheels at the local crossfit gym, getting lost while searching for Sespe hot springs; exploring rural Spain on foot, mountain biking among Colorado pine trees; or [insert next adventure here].
+I spend my time doing what makes me come alive: Nothing’s better than running up Romero Canyon and rising above the ocean fog; skiing down fresh snow from high in the Indian Peaks; laughing with climbing friends around a campfire in Joshua Tree; doing cartwheels at the local crossfit gym, getting lost while searching for hot springs in Costa Rica; exploring rural Spain on foot, mountain biking among pine trees along Buffalo Creek; learning to kayak at Confluence Park; or [insert next adventure here].
 And then afterwards laughing about it with friends.

-In short, I am a living poem who loves to feed people and take them to indie rock concerts.
+In short, I am a living poem who loves to play with friends, feed them delicious things and take them to indie rock concerts.